qudo-lucas/xcr/packages/xcr-core/README.md

 // Looking at our state chart from above,
 // notice the auth state has two child states, signin and info.
 // Our app.svelte will handle rendering this component,
-// but not any children of this component.
-To solve this you need to add the
+// but not any children below this component.
+To solve this we need to add the
 // Components component to any component that has child states.

-import { Components } from "@xcr/svelte";
+import { Components } from "xcr-svelte";
 import service from "shared/service.js";

-// app.svelte handed us this as a prop so there's no need to
+// app.svelte handed us the component tree as a prop so there's no need to
 // import and subscribe to the store again from service.js.
 // All levels below the top level subscription can just
 // forward on the components prop.